 The International Certificate for Operator of Pleasure Craft is more commonly known as the International Certificate of Competence (ICC).
 The ICC allows the holder to voyage internationally where the country the holder is visiting has chosen to accept it and subject to any prescriptions made by the visited country.
 As the ICC’s validity is determined by the visited country it is not a truly international qualification.
 However, the ICC is the only international evidence of competence that exists for pleasure boaters in Europe.

 Further information about the ICC is available on the ICC page of this web-site.

-Although the CCNR is primarily involved in matters of consequence to the large commercial vessels navigating the Rhine, the EBA has observers status to ensure it is aware of any matters of significance to recreational boaters, that may arise.
+The EBA also has CCNR observer status, to ensure it is aware of any River Rhine specific matters of significance to recreational boaters, that may arise.

 Regional Arrangement Concerning the Radiotelephone Service on Inland Waterways (RAINWAT)